 #1 Administrative Support

-Administrative support is one of the most popular VA services out there.
+Administrative support is one of the most popular virtual assistant services out there.
 A lot of virtual assistants perform administrative work.
-Administrative duties include but are not limited to data entry, making phone calls, handling travel arrangements, booking appointments, and preparing presentations.
+Administrative duties include but are not limited to data entry, making phone calls, handling travel arrangements, calendar management, booking appointments, and preparing presentations.

 #2 Accounting, Finance, and Bookkeeping